need2edit/resume/README.md

 🎞 My background is in TV and film production.
 I love a good movie. 🤓 I love finding solutions to problems.
 If I'm not programming you can find me skiing ⛷or trying my hand at home renovation .🔨

 My goal is to work on great projects with great people.
 I'm passionate about creating easy to use products that save people time.
-I pride myself on the ability to rapidly try out new ideas, and develop corresponding product pipelines.
+I pride myself on the ability to rapidly try out new ideas and develop corresponding product pipelines.

+# Experience

+- 4 years of Swift development.
+I ship production frameworks and apps exclusively in Swift now.
+- 3 years of Objective-C development.
+- 7 years of iOS and Mac App development.
+- 10 years of Web development.
+- I use MVVM, MVC, Coordinator Design Patterns in my projects depending on need.

 # Current Work